wallyroll/Perceptron/README.md

 # Perceptron
-Python implementation of the Perceptron submitted for a university assignment.
+Python implementation of a Single Layer and Multilayer Perceptron submitted for a university assignment.